EribertoPerez/OsTicket/osticket-prereqs.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+Here is a link to all the downloads required for this lab: www.taco.com <br />

 <h2>Environments and Technologies Used</h2>